 - Break the sausage up with a wooden spoon as you cook it over medium heat.

-- Then, add the browned sausage and fat from the skilet to the bowl of stuffing cubes and vegetables.
+- Then, add the browned sausage and fat from the skillet to the bowl of stuffing cubes and vegetables.
 Don’t toss the fat as it adds flavour to the stuffing.

-- Add the chicken broth, egg, rosemary, sage, parsley, salt, and pepper to the stuffing cube mixture bowl and mix to combine everything.
+- Add the chicken broth, egg, rosemary, sage, parsley, salt, and pepper to the stuffing cube mixture bowl.

 Bake and Enjoy